JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-09-the-land-and-sea-park.md

 ![shroud-cay-sunrise](/images/shroud-cay-sunrise.jpg)

-*The color just kept getting better*
+*The colors just kept getting better and better*

 Around five this morning, the seas began rolling in from the west.
 Of course that is the one direction we are exposed to and the boat started rocking.
 It quickly motivated us, and many of our neighbors, to vacate the premises.
 We hauled anchor and headed for Hawksbill Cay.